ElektraInitiative/libelektra/doc/decisions/EXPLANATIONS.md

 Here is a full description of everything that the decision will change or whatever needs to be changed because of the decision.
 This can be:

-- affect on other decisions, goals, etc.
+- effect on other decisions, goals, etc.
 - non-obvious implementation tasks, e.g. changing in different needs to be implemented
 - which issues get solved
 - which documentation needs to be updated